 Every year, either early or late in the season, by a glance, someone decides that the ice is thick enough for a quick trip to the neighbours.
 Unfortunately, it becomes a newsworthy story the next day!

 Here’s a startling fact for you: according to the National Institutes of Health, an average of 200 snowmobilers die each year across North America alone, with an additional 14,000 suffering from injuries.
 Another fact to consider is that 44% of all non-vehicular drownings in the winter are children under the age of 9.
-These staggering numbers underscore the importance of investing in protective gear that keeps you afloat.
+These staggering numbers underscore the importance of investing in top-rated F.A.S.T. suits that keep you afloat.

 Ice thickness and conditions change as you cross any waterbody.
 Safe ice in one area does not guarantee safe ice elsewhere.
 You can measure ice several feet thick, only to find areas on the same waterbody razor thin thanks to an underwater current.
 Of all things, we’ve even seen a natural underwater spring in a location that opened the ice right up.